FailAcademy/learning/wdp-vancouver/_slides/week-05/04a-oop-with-es2015.md

 # Exercise 2

-Pick one of the classes your group modelled in the previous soccer game exercise, and use that to **write your first ES.next class**.
+Pick one of the classes your group modelled in the previous soccer game exercise, and use that to **write your first ES2015 class**.

 Ensure that you set all the appropriate **properties** in the `constructor` and create all the required **methods** for your class.